section-engineering-education/engineering-education/git.md

-# "Beginner's Guide to Git: Something that every Software Engineer should at least know of"
+# "Beginner's Guide to Git: Something that every Software Engineer should at least know of."

 Git is an open-source version control system to track changes in computer files.
 The technology is being used in the industry by almost all the companies.
-Every Software Engineer is expected to know it.
-It is designed for coordinating work among programmers but can be used to track changes in any files.
+It is something that every Software Engineer should know.
+It is for synchronized work among programmers but can be used to track changes in any files.

 This guide would help you to get started with Git for your personal projects.
 For this, we will assume that we are working on a project from scratch and wants to manage it with Git.
-We would also see how can we manage it with GitHub.
-This would cover everything a beginner needs to know.
+We would also see how we can manage it with GitHub.
+This article would cover everything a beginner needs to know.

 ## Why Git?

 Git is an open-source version control distributed system that helps to organize code.
-It keeps track of every change you make to the files by taking snapshots of your file.
+It keeps track of every change you make to the files by taking snapshots of your code file.
 So you have a record of what is been done, and you can revert to specific versions should you ever need to.

 It helps collaboration easier among developers.
-Allowing changes by number of developers to be all merged into one source.
+Allowing the changes by many developers to be all merged into one source.
 So even though you don't write code, it would be beneficial for you to keep track of it.

 Git runs locally, So your files are being stored on your computer.
 You can also use an online host such as GitHub to keep a copy of your code.
-Working on an online host like Github would help you manage your code in a synchronized way.
+Working on an online host like Github would help you manage your code files in a synchronized way.
 Where the numbers of developers can upload and download changes.
-So developers can work on different code at the same time.
-And merges them at the end without losing each other's work.
+So that developers can work on different code files at the same time and merges them at the end without losing each other's work.

 ## How to Install Git